melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 - Verdict: **⛔ Avoid!**
 * [**🔓️ Unlock Guide (supported devices)**](/misc/samsung-unlock.md)

-If you have a North American device, well, uh...
-If you're lucky enough not to update for a while, you can check out [this paid service][Paid North American Unlock].
-(At your own risk).
+If you have a North American device and were lucky enough not to update for a while, you can check out [this paid service][Paid North American Unlock] at your own risk.
 Any phones prior to the S23 with an Exynos SoC can be unlocked if not carrier locked, regardless of region.

 Snapdragon phones prior to the S7/Note7 (2016) can be unlocked regardless of region, as long as it's not locked to a carrier like AT&T or Verizon.
 The Canadian S7 can also be unlocked as it uses an Exynos SoC, despite Canada normally being a Snapdragon region.

 Be aware that unlocking a Samsung device will permanently trip Knox.
 As a result, many Knox-based features will be broken.
 This includes, but not limited to: Samsung Pay, Pass, Flow, Health, Secure Folder, Secure Wi-Fi, Smart View.
-Can you be denied warranty?
-Probably...
+Furthermore, tripping Knox may serve as grounds for voiding your warranty.

 In the past, there have been hardware issues caused by unlocking the boatloader, but these have been fixed.
-[1][1] [2][2]
+See [here][1] and [here][2].

 ## KnoxPatch